YouwangDeng/Leetcode/LeetcodeNote.md

 * use rowBegin, rowEnd, colBegin, colEnd four pointers to solve the problem
 * constrains about the row and col should update with the while loop

+## Alien Dictionary
+* the  lexicographically order is compare by column, no concern with row
+* use degree map and a queue to do BFS, use a map to store the data
+* set has to be declared in the outer scope